 “[For women] the option of a career in music does not seem fathomable”

 According to the UK Music Diversity Report 2020, only 3% of production and technical roles are held by women, with just 12% of songwriters and 21.7% of all artists identifying as female.
 The numbers are shameful, but they are not a result of women lacking interest in the industry.

-Broadcaster, journalist, and DJ Jaguar shared the scheme earlier this month in May.
+Broadcaster, journalist, and DJ Jaguar shared the scheme earlier in May 2021.
 Future1000 hopes to introduce 1000 female, trans and non-binary students aged 12-18 into electronic music; a branch of the industry that still feels distinctly male-heavy.
 The scheme is completely free, with modules on DJing, music production, presenting, and industry skills: all areas that are largely inaccessible yet incredibly valuable.

 “Starting her DJ journey in Leeds, the prospect of a career in music only seemed possible to Jaguar because of Annie Mac’s Radio 1 show”

 Jaguar’s scheme involves a 12-part video course, nine live virtual events, a year-long license for Soundtrap (an audio-creation platform) and a major community network.
-Nepotism is a large issue within the music industry, and by offering this network, the initiative offers a method of tackling the obstacle of connections.
+Nepotism is a large issue within the music industry, and so Jaguar’s network offers a method of tackling the obstacle of connections.